latex3/tagging-project/documentation/prototype-usage-instructions.md

 ### Associated MathML Files
-By default, when using LuaLaTeX and `unicode-math` the mathematics will be tagged with and Associated File of the generated MathML.
+By default, when using LuaLaTeX and `unicode-math` the mathematics will be tagged with an Associated File of the generated MathML.

 ```
 \DocumentMetadata{uncompress,lang=en,